 Fish eat them, and when they reach the subimago stage (not quite adults), fishermen typically use them for their fishing requirements.

-Moreover, it is frequently spotted perched on tree trunks, plant branches, and even window screens.
-Long wings can extend to 80 mm in length (over 3 inches).
+Moreover, it is frequently spotted perched on tree trunks, plant branches, and window screens.
+Long wings can extend to 80 mm long (over 3 inches).

 They are transparent but have dark bands on the wings that form triangles.
 Dark brown triangular bands go around the top of the lengthy abdomen.